Olive Street Parking Garage

 Visit the Greenfield Beach swimming hole on the Green River.
 Find directions, parking info, and tips for this popular local swimming spot in Massachusetts.

-Location Details
+Location

-Tucked within the Pioneer Valley of western Massachusetts, Greenfield Beach is the kind of place locals guard like a secret and then can't help but share.
+Tucked within the Pioneer Valley of western Massachusetts, Greenfield Beach is the kind of place locals guard like a discovery and then can't help but share.
 Set along the Green River as it winds through Greenfield, this official town recreation area has earned its affectionate nickname — "the swimming pool" — by offering generations of residents and visitors a genuine, unhurried escape from summer heat.
 Here, the river does what rivers do best: it cools you down, slows you down, and reminds you that the best pleasures are often the simplest ones.

 The Green River lives up to its name in every season, threading through a landscape of leafy riverbanks and dappled light.
 In summer, the canopy overhead filters the sun into shifting patterns on the water's surface, and the air carries that particular green, earthy scent that only comes from a healthy, living river.
 You'll notice the blend of small-town accessibility and genuine natural beauty almost immediately — this isn't a remote wilderness trek, but it doesn't feel like a municipal afterthought either.
 The site sits close enough to downtown Greenfield that you can hear the faint pulse of the town, yet the river bank feels genuinely peaceful.
 Wildlife moves through the corridor: listen for birds in the trees and watch the shallows for the small movements that remind you the river is alive.